 These traits maximised the potential of the queen to successfully raise new generations of bees carrying her genes, in the more socially advanced species entirely removing the risks associated with her having to forage and provision her offspring.
 In a remarkable process of specialisation amongst bombinid and honey bees, the queen became the sole mother of all members of the colony.
-Stingless bees (Meliponini) can raise emergency queens and may have more than one laying queen – or queens kept in reserve – but the adopt same principles of limiting the number of functional queensiii.
+Stingless bees (Meliponini) can raise emergency queens and may have more than one laying queen – or queens — kept in reserve but they adopt the same principle of limiting the number of functional queensiii.
 The queen’s sterile female worker offspring, closely related to her, were relegated to the roles of foraging and of tending offspring although the workers themselves retained a capacity to exercise control over much of activity and behaviour of the colony.
-Such has been the degree of specialisation in these communities that subgroups, such as foragers and storage bees, may act independently of any queen signalling.
-Devolved decision making is one of the many hallmarks of advanced (eusocial) insect as well as few animal communities.
+Such has been the degree of specialisation in these communities that subgroups, such as forager, swarm initiator and storage bees, may act independently of any queen signalling.
+Devolved decision making is one of the many hallmarks of advanced (eusocial) insects as well as in a few animal communities.

-In the process of social specialisation both Apini (honey bee) and Meliponini (stingless bee) colonies became potentially immortal.
+In the process of social specialisation both Apini (honey bee) and Meliponini (stingless bee) colonies became potentially immortal though, in practice wild and well as unmanaged colonies periodically fail.
 Only the individual bee is replaced making these insects a profoundly adaptable and efficient exploiter of floral resources.
 Further their propensity to accumulate stores has enabled them to radiate into more temperate climes and to survive extended periods of dearth.

-Figure 1 Simplified phylogeny of social ants, bees and wasps – the hymenoptera – showing their ancestral origins.
-Dates millions of years ago
+Figure 1 Simplified ancestral origin of social ants, bees and wasps (millions of years ago)

 In all, eusociality has evolved at least eight times amongst the hymenoptera, four times amongst extant bee tribes: the advanced eusocial Apini (honey bees), the Meliponini (stingless bees), the primitive eusocial Bombini (bumble bees) and the now solitary or weakly social Euglossini (orchid bees) all dating back to a single ancestral primitively eusocial beeiv.